payday-restoration/restoration-mod/README.md

 Jarey Major asset contributions to the mod
 including:
+Tweaking Boiler Suit assets, Flecktarn Camo
 PDTH Styled Enemies assets used for the NYPD faction The Spectre Cloaker used as the Murky faction Cloaker and the base of the OMNIA Cloaker Femcloaker - Used as a shrinkwrap base for female enemies Jarey_ ZEALS Used for our ZEAL sepcials
-Updating Captain Sprung and Russian Titan Dozer assets Sniper Glint
+Updating Captain Spring and Russian Titan Dozer assets Sniper Glint
 Russian Titan Cloaker textures